aghayev-3/Arch/installation_guide.md

     * Compatibility: Works with various file systems and is widely supported in Linux distributions.
     * Security: Uses strong encryption algorithms to safeguard data from unauthorized access.
 * LUKS is commonly used to enhance data security on laptops and servers.

+## Configuring LVM
+* Let's configure LVM on the third partition
+* Make sure you check out the [LVM video](https://www.youtube.com/watch?v=MeltFN-bXrQ) if you want to understand LVM in depth
+* We need to create a physical volume first
+* `pvcreate /dev/mapper/lvm` (/dev/mapper/lvm is the name of the encrypted third drive)
+* `vgcreate volgroup0 /dev/mapper/lvm ` to create a volume group

+### Notes:
+* LVM (Logical Volume Manager) is a system for managing disk storage in Linux.
+It provides:
+    * Flexible Storage Management: Allows you to create, resize, and delete logical volumes easily.
+    * Dynamic Allocation: Enables the allocation of disk space on-the-fly without needing to repartition.
+    * Snapshots: Supports creating snapshots of volumes for backups or recovery.
+    * Volume Grouping: Combines multiple physical disks into a single logical volume group for easier management.
+* LVM enhances the flexibility and efficiency of managing disk space in Linux systems.